-- 1. No release moves are allowed other than those allowed in the Novice Division"Dismounts". - 2.
-Release moves may not land in a prone or inverted position. - 3.
-Release moves must return to original bases.
+- A. No release moves are allowed other than those allowed in Novice Division "Dismounts". - B. Release moves may not land in a prone or inverted position. - C. Release moves must return to original bases;

-Clarification: An individual may not land on the performing surface without assistance. - 4.
-Helicopters are not allowed. - 5.
-A single full twisting log/barrel roll is not allowed. - 6.
-Release moves may not intentionally travel. - 7.
-Release moves may not pass over, under or through other stunts, pyramids or individuals.
+Clarification: An individual may not land on the performing surface without assistance.

+- D. Helicopters are not allowed. - E. A single full twisting log/barrel roll is not allowed. - F. Release moves may not intentionally travel. - G. Release moves may not pass over, under or through other stunts, pyramids or individuals.